-When it comes to creating infographic, which I think is great for teaching, Piktochart is a great program to use.
+When it comes to creating an infographic, which I think is great for teaching, Piktochart is a great program to use.
 Both of these tools come with free and paid packages, but for beginners, I find that the free versions are more than sufficient.

 How to Make Money Selling Online Courses?

-The first step to this is to show people who you really are so that they know how much to trust your expertise.
+The first step to this is to show people who you are so that they know how much to trust your expertise.
 Here are some ways to go about it.

 Provide a Transparent Contact – There are 3 important information that you need to have; an About Me page, a Contact Page, and a phone number (if you have a physical business).
-This information reflects your validity and provide convenience for people to get in touch with you.
+This information reflects your validity and provides convenience for people to get in touch with you.

 Blogging – Keep an active blog on your site.
-Share your knowledge, what you’ve learned and what’s new within your niche.
+Share your knowledge, what you’ve learned, and what’s new within your niche.
 Remember also to create engagement by inviting readers to leave comments on the article.
 Blogging routinely generates new content which helps in search and social ranking too.

-Product List – Your main product is your course and you want to make sure that the list is visible to anyone who’s interested to sign up.
+Product List – Your main product is your course and you want to make sure that the list is visible to anyone interested to sign up.
 Show them clearly what they would be getting and how much it would cost them.
 Breaking down lessons into different categories will help people make better decisions on what they want to learn.

-Bonus Offer – Consider setting up a free trial OR offer a beginners eBook for free.
+Bonus Offer – Consider setting up a free trial OR offer a beginner eBook for free.
 Although you may not be making money with these, when you give people more than what they expect, they are going to say good things about you.
 And that will result in positive marketing for your brand as well.

 Check Your Competition – Find out who are your competitors on the first page of Google and check out the courses that they provide.
 Are their programs any better?
 Do they charge at a cheaper fee?
 How can you make your courses more appealing than theirs?
 These are some of the questions that you need to consider.

 Get Testimonials – If you can get positive reviews from any of your previous students, add that into your website as it would improve your credibility.
-When people read about good experiences of others, they are more inclined to try things out themselves too.
+When people read about the good experiences of others, they are more inclined to try things out themselves too.

 Pay For Traffic – If you have the budget, paying for targeted traffic is probably the best way to grow your teaching business.
 It’s pretty similar to creating an advertisement – you are looking for that specific group of people that are highly interested in your course.
 PPC can be very profitable if you know how the system works.
 If you wish to learn more about this monetization technique, here’s a series of PPC lessons that can help you out.